dgis/xsddiagram/ReadMe.txt

 -z N
 	specifies the zoom percentage from 10% to 1000% (only for .png image).
 	Work only with the '-o', '-os png' or '-os jpg' option.
+-f PATH,NAME,TYPE,NAMESPACE,COMMENT
+	specifies the fields you want to output when rendering to a txt or csf file.
 -y
 	force huge image generation without user prompt.
 -u USERNAME